TheFrenchGhosty/blog.thefrenchghosty.me/content/posts/reviews/2026-h1-arts-recommendations.md

 Due to this fact, what I've enjoyed the last few months has been mostly "light" or "comedic" stuff, because that's what I've needed since it happened.

-Some stuff (mostly the movies) is mostly from before the fallout happened.
+Some recommendations are from before the fallout happened.

 # Movies